 Joe Schoen wants Daniel Jones back to quarterback Giants next season and beyond

-Joe Schoen didn’t play coy, didn’t talk around the question and he did not misspeak.
+Joe Schoen didn’t play coy, didn’t talk around the question and didn’t misspeak.

-The Giants general manager left no doubt that Daniel Jones is part of the fabric of these Giants.
+The Giants’ general manager left no doubt that Daniel Jones is part of the fabric of the Giants.

 He will be their quarterback in 2023.
 And beyond.